Backgrounder on Dirty Bombs

 Sources of Radioactive Material

 Radioactive materials are routinely used at hospitals, research facilities, industrial activities, and construction sites.
 These radioactive materials are used for such purposes as diagnosing and treating illnesses, sterilizing equipment, and inspecting welding seams.
-The Nuclear Regulatory Commission together with 37 “Agreement” States, which also regulate radioactive material, administers more than 22,000 licenses of such materials.
-The vast majority of these materials are not useful as an RDD.
+The NRC together with the "Agreement States

 Control of Radioactive Material

 Past experience suggests there has not been a pattern of collecting such sources for the purpose of assembling an RDD.
-It is important to note that the radioactivity of the combined total of all unrecovered sources over the past 8 years (when corrected for radioactive decay) would not reach the threshold for one high-risk radioactive source.
-Unfortunately, the same cannot be said world-wide.
+It is important to note that the radioactivity of the combined total of all unrecovered sources in the U.S. over the past eight years (when corrected for radioactive decay) would not reach the threshold for one high-risk radioactive source.

 The U.S. Government is working to strengthen security for high-risk radioactive sources both at home and abroad.
-The NRC and its 37 Agreement States—states who have been given authority to regulate nuclear materials within its borders—have worked together to create a strong and effective regulatory safety and security framework that includes licensing, inspection, and enforcement.
+The NRC and its Agreement States have worked together to create a strong and effective regulatory safety and security framework that includes licensing, inspection, and enforcement.

 Just because a person is near a radioactive source for a short time or gets a small amount of radioactive dust on himself or herself does not mean he or she will get cancer.
 Any additional risk will likely be extremely small.
 Doctors specializing in radiation health effects will be able to assess the risks and suggest what medical treatment, if any, is needed, once the radioactive source and exposure levels have been determined.